 As with any insurance plan, there will most likely be questions about the finer details of the plan benefits and exclusions.
-Included in our frequently asked questions section, are some of the more common questions we receive on a daily basis.
+Our Frequently Asked Questions section provides you with the most common questions we receive so you can learn more about the plan.
 If you would like further clarification on these or any other questions you may have, please don't hesitate to contact our friendly customer support team.

 Lloyd’s is the underwriter of the Atlas Travel plan.
 They are rated A (Excellent) by AM Best Company and A+ (Strong) by Standard and Poor’s, meeting visa requirements for the USA and countries around the world.

-The plan is available to anyone who is traveling outside of your Home Country and are at least 14 days old, you are eligible for coverage.
+The plan is available to anyone who is traveling outside of their home country and are at least 14 days old.
 This includes international students, study abroad students, ESL students, foreign scholars, dependents living internationally, travelers, chaperones, international business groups, etc.

 The Atlas Travel plan will cover you anywhere in the world, outside of your home country.
-If you are a US citizen, your home country is automatically the USA regardless of your principal residence.
-For non-US Citizens, Home Country is the country where you principally reside and receives regular mail.
+If you are a US citizen, your home country is automatically the USA, regardless of your principal residence.
+For non-US Citizens, home country is the country where you principally reside and receive regular mail.

 Your coverage becomes effective on the latest of: